aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-settings/sheet-tab-bar/_index.md

     cell = cells.Get(u"A5");
     cell.PutValue(u"Cherry");

-    // Display the sheet tab and set the width of the tab bar workbook.GetSettings().SetShowTabs(true);
+    // Display the sheet tabs and set the width of the tab bar workbook.GetSettings().SetShowTabs(true);
     workbook.GetSettings().SetSheetTabBarWidth(150);